 The events began after false news spread that the Turkish consulate in Thessaloniki had been bombed the day before.
 The consulate was the house where Turkish Republic founder Mustafa Kemal Atatürk had been born in 1881.

-See the slideshow with dozens of photos from various Turkish news archives that have only recently been made public.
+See an image slideshow with dozens of photos from various Turkish news archives that have only recently been made public.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
 Click here and start your monthly or annual support today.
 If you choose to pay (a) $5/month or more or (b) $50/year or more then you will be able to browse our site completely ad-free!